kaby76/AntlrVSIX/doc/Import.md

             //elementNoOptionSpec
                 [EQUAL or PEQ]

-### Lexer fragment rules cannot contain actions or commands.
+### Lexer fragment rules cannot contain actions or commands

 Again, while actions were allowed in _fragment_ rules in the lexer, these are no longer supported so actions are deleted.